awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 You can create an EC2 Fleet that includes multiple launch specifications that override the launch template\.
 The launch specifications can vary by instance type, Availability Zone, subnet, and maximum price, and can include a different weighted capacity\.

 When you create an EC2 Fleet, use a JSON file to specify information about the instances to launch\.
-For more information, see [EC2 Fleet JSON Configuration File Reference](#ec2-fleet-json-reference)\.
+For more information, see [EC2 Fleet JSON configuration file reference](#ec2-fleet-json-reference)\.

 EC2 Fleets can only be created using the AWS CLI\.

 **To create an EC2 Fleet \(AWS CLI\)**
-+ Use the following [create\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-fleet.html) \(AWS CLI\) command to create an EC2 Fleet\.
++ Use the [create\-fleet](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-fleet.html) \(AWS CLI\) command to create an EC2 Fleet\.

 ```
-aws ec2 create-fleet --cli-input-json file://file_name.json
+aws ec2 create-fleet \
+    --cli-input-json file://file_name.json
 ```

 For example configuration files, see [EC2 Fleet Example Configurations](ec2-fleet-examples.md)\.